-The future looked bright for the team though, as they brought in a number of high-profile technical staff including ex-Ferrari men Pat Fry and Nicholas Tombazis, and former McLaren manager Dave Ryan.
-They also secured a customer Mercedes engine deal, giving them access to the dominant powerplant of the 1.6 litre V6 Hybrid era.
+The future looked bright for the team though, as it brought in a number of high-profile technical staff including ex-Ferrari men Pat Fry and Nicholas Tombazis, and former McLaren manager Dave Ryan.
+It also secured a customer Mercedes engine deal, giving them access to the dominant powerplant of the 1.6-litre V6 Hybrid era.

 Points even came again in 2016, this time on merit after Pascal Wehrlein qualified in 12th place and finished in 10th in Austria.
-For much of the year that single point saw them sit in 10th place in the constructors’ standings - the final place in the championship that would guarantee a significant financial windfall.
-However, Sauber's two points in the Brazilian Grand Prix allowed them to move off the bottom of the table, leaving Manor without the money promised by their 10th place finish which until that point had seemed a certainty.
+For much of the year that single point it them sit in 10th place in the constructors’ standings – the final place in the championship that would guarantee a significant financial windfall.
+However, Sauber's two points in the Brazilian Grand Prix allowed them to move off the bottom of the table, leaving Manor without the money promised by their 10th place finish which, until that point, had seemed a certainty.